Course Introduction

 -

-Enable Internal Controls / Audits / Notifications / Audits -1, -10, -30 Days.
+Enable Control Catalogue / Internal Controls / Audits / Notifications / Audits -1, -10, -30 Days.
 Enable as well Comments & Attachments notifications.
 Also, adjust the Subject and Body of the email to suit your needs.
 If you don't want anyone but you to receive these notifications adjust the Recipients to the GRC Contact alone.

 -